CACI-International/ergo/so/README.md

 ## Developer's Corner

 ### TODO
-* Consider whether index notation is necessary at all, or whether it's more uniform to use command notation for indexing (some shorthand notation may still be useful on the command-line).
 * Data-manipulation functions (maybe as a plugin).
 * Better function syntax, to make `map` less ugly?
 * Change 'once' to be a command itself rather than a key on exec results (it can